 We are limiting suggested medicine alternatives to address patient’s personal needs and to reduce the pressure of making the right choice for the caregivers.

-After selecting the 'costume prescriptions' as our final concept, we designed low-fi prototypes to test and modify this concept.
 We took the low-fi prototype to the UW Medicine and asked 7 caregivers and patients to test our concept.

 “ Pretty straight forward and seamless.